bwhicks/Getting_Cleaning_Data_Project/codebook.md

 The values presented with each codes are averages of means and standard deviations for various measure of movement, respectively, labeled with mean(), std(), and meanFreq().

+#Transformations of fields

+The fields presented in this dataset are means of means or standard deviations taken from the original dataset.
+The "subject_train.txt" and "subject_test.txt" files identified the study participants, and these have been consolidated in the new dataset with the first column labeled "Subject."

+"Task" is a remapping of the task activity codes given in "activity_labels.txt."

+All other fields retain their original titles and represent the averages of all observations for each subject, for each activity.

 ##Code List